-Pursuant to Government Code section 17558, subdivision (b), the Controller shall issue claiming instructions for each mandate that requires state reimbursement not later than 60 days after receiving the adopted parameters and guidelines from the Commission, to assist local agencies and school districts in claiming costs to be reimbursed.
-The claiming instructions shall be derived from the test claim decision and the parameters and guidelines adopted by the Commission.
+Pursuant to Government Code section 17558, subdivision (b), the Controller shall issue claiming instructions for each mandate that requires state reimbursement not later than 60 days after receiving the parameters and guidelines from the Commission, to assist local agencies in claiming costs to be reimbursed.
+The claiming instructions shall be derived from the test claim decision and the parameters and guideline adopted by the Commission.

-Pursuant to Government Code section 17561, subdivision (d)(1), issuance of the claiming instructions shall constitute a notice of the right of the local agencies and school districts to file reimbursement claims, based upon parameters and guidelines adopted by the Commission.
+Pursuant to Government code section 17561, subdivision (d)(1), issuance of the claiming instructions shall constitute a notice of the right of local agencies to file reimbursement claims, based upon parameters and guidelines adopted by the Commission.